 Rabbi Bernstein’s primary professional passion is helping Jewish families further engage in Judaism that is meaningful to them.
 It is this passion that led him to become a Jewish professional as his second career – he is also a veterinarian.
 Dr. Bernstein worked as a clinician in small animal practice, and continued his veterinary career as a board certified expert in poultry medicine, working as a vaccine research veterinarian in the Netherlands, in Milsboro, Delaware and in Israel.

 Rabbi Bernstein has three daughters who were raised in the Netherlands, in Lewes, Delaware, in Kfar Saba, Israel (the family are all are dual citizens) and in Elkins Park.
-Their “nest” is currently empty, with one daughter living in West Philly, one in Israel, and one in Canada.
+His “nest” is currently empty, with one daughter living in West Philly, one in Israel, and one in Canada.
 Rabbi Bernstein loves music (especially Israeli and American folk music), is a committed softball enthusiast, an informed and mildly addicted sports fan, and loves most of all, learning from others and their life experiences.